larrykollar/Humanist/README.md

 Some companies
 want or need PDF-centric documentation deliverables.
 Maybe you work for one,
-and have not been able to convince the "right" people that documentation:
+and have not been able to convince the "right" people that documentation can:

-* can also be a marketing tool.
+* be a marketing tool.
-* can help potential customers feel comfortable with choosing your product because they know how it works.
+* help potential customers feel comfortable with choosing your product because they know how it works.

 But while you're fighting that fight,